 Information for G03842

-Newsletter of the Asian Coalition for Housing Rights Sept 2014 - Special Issue on how poor people set their own poverty lines
+Newsletter of the Asian Coalition for Housing Rights Sept 2014: special Issue on how poor people set their own poverty lines

-When the World Bank's new president announced in April 2013 that his institution was going to "end extreme poverty by the year 2030", he set a poverty line of $1.25, which is the WB’s previous dollar-a-day poverty line adjusted for inflation (but actually worth less).
-That $1.25 will definitely not be enough to keep kids at school or to access healthcare or decent housing or secure tenure or basic services, but it may be enough to just barely keep a person in most places from starving to death - which is the World Bank's disappointingly unambitious definition of "absolute poverty.”
+When the World Bank's new president announced in April 2013 that his institution was going to "end extreme poverty by the year 2030", he set a poverty line of $1.25, which is the bank's previous dollar-a-day poverty line adjusted for inflation (but actually worth less).
+That $1.25 will definitely not be enough to keep kids at school or to access healthcare or decent housing or secure tenure or basic services, but it may be enough to just barely keep a person in most places from starving to death - which is the World Bank's disappointingly unambitious definition of "absolute poverty".

 So who really is poor and who isn’t?
 And who should be making that call and defining those poverty lines?
 Sadly, it's almost never the poor themselves - the ones most intimately acquainted with all the multi-dimensional fine points of deprivation, and the first to laugh at the notion that $1.25 a day could ever clearly separate the poor from the non-poor.